 As we move many of our interactions online, it’s important to remember that the code of conduct applies everywhere.
 It can be tempting to hide behind the anonymity of virtual platforms.
 We expect our community to behave in the same manner it would at our in-person events, and to respect the code of conduct outlined below.
 Any online harassment, of any kind, will not be tolerated; we will take swift action to remove you from our virtual platforms and events should you act in a way that contravenes the spirit of our code.

 “People should not be [treated badly because of] who they are, who they love, where they come from, or how they pray.” – Sacha Baron Cohen

-We—the organizers of all Embrase organized events—conduct ourselves with kindness, respect, openness and a sense of community at all conference events we run, and attend.
-As such, we look to our attendees, speakers, partners, volunteers and collaborators to agree to the following when participating in any of our events:
+We—the organizers of all Embrase events—endeavour to conduct ourselves with kindness, respect, openness and a sense of community at all conference events we run, and attend.
+We expect our attendees, speakers, partners, volunteers and collaborators to do the following when participating in any of our events:

 - We communicate in a manner appropriate to a professional audience coming from diverse backgrounds.

 - We are sensitive to the needs of others around us, use good judgement, and treat others with respect.

 - We refrain from intentional harassment of others.

 - We comply immediately with direct requests to stop a behaviour that is considered harassment, or deemed unwelcome.
 Specifically, we do not initiate or engage in the following: